MartaL0b0/CS2013_3013/README.md

 ## Overview - Purpose of the System

 This iOS and Android application was tailored for a specific use case.
+The app will replace the current process of manual request resolving over the phone by an employee.
 It is used to submit a invoice request as an email which should then be approvable by administrators via e-mail or in the app itself.

 ## Getting Started